 What does the group process cover?

-Most interns I work with come with various levels of competence and needs depending on their professional responsibilities and career trajectory.
+(Most Associates I work with come with various levels of competence and needs depending on their professional responsibilities and career trajectory.
 That said, we create a plan to establish your professional goals and what skills are necessary to reach them.

-The California Board of Behavioral Sciences Board Examinations covers what interns need to know as a licensed practitioner.
+The California Board of Behavioral Sciences Board Examinations covers what Associates need to know as a licensed practitioner.
 It’s encouraged that you lean on one another to build ‘study teams’ when you are six months away from your first test.

 What are the expectations of each participant?